sumitjain7/iOS_Assessment/README.md

 This project is part of iOS assessment with the Trailhead Team of Salesforce

 ## Get Started
+Start by creating a fork of the project.

+Once you have completed the assessment, reply to the Hacker Rank forum with the link to the Github Project

+#### Please be sure to commit often so we can follow along with your work

+### Open Weather API KEY
-To get started, first go to [Open Weather](https://home.openweathermap.org/api_keys) and generate an API key.
+To get started with the open weather API, first go to [Open Weather](https://home.openweathermap.org/api_keys) and generate an API key.
 Replace the `openWeatherAPIKey` variable in the file `OpenWeatherAPIKey.swift` with your API Key.

-Then when you build for the first time, you will have to `Trust and Enable` a few frameworks that are related to ComposableArchitecture.

-## TODO's
+## Instructions
 First off, the places where work will need to be done will be marked with `TODO`.

 Create an iOS application that allows a user either preselect a list of given addresses or user to enter their own address.
 Convert the address into a `CLLocation` Object via one of the functions in the `AddressService`.
 You can create another function if you like if there is a different framework you would like to use to handle events.